France urges Trump not to rush on Paris climate deal - Pakistan Observer

 “I told the US president the importance of the deal for us, the importance of the commitment made by the international community,” he said.

-Trump has said he will decide on the landmark 2015 climate treaty—which he trashed as a candidate—upon returning from his international tour.—APP
+Trump has said he will decide on the landmark 2015 climate treaty—which he trashed as a candidate—upon returning from his international tour.

+There are hints he may show his hand during Friday’s G7 summit in Sicily, the last stop on his 10-day foreign foray.—APP